The Roots of Homegrowers International

 In 2000, I moved to Humboldt County, California, to learn how to cultivate cannabis and was fortunate to meet some skillful growers who shared their knowledge with me.
 I drove to San Francisco, got a proposition 215 medical authorization, and become a medical cannabis provider to patients and dispensaries in California and Washington for the next 13 years.

 I started Homegrowers International as a way to invite people into my garden to share my experiences, but it's become so much more than that.
-I’m now hosting a Live Q&A on Fridays with professional cultivators, we have a new website being built, as well as some really exciting news to share in the Fall!
+I’m now hosting the Friday 420 Podcast and HGI Live with professional cultivators and cannabis experts.

 This site is meant for growers and would-be growers, and anyone who is curious about how cannabis can affect and improve their life.
 If you have any questions, my inbox is always open to you.